open-condo-software/condo/docs/kmigrator.md

 #### on_delete

-It set relations on delete behavior.
+Determines, what will happen with foreign key, when a row, it referenced to, will be deleted.

-For example, if you have foregin key from Ticket.assignee to User.id you need to set on delete User behaviour for Ticket.assignee column.
+For example, for a foreign key `Ticket.assignee`, that points to `User.id` you need to specify behaviour, when a row from `User` table will be deleted.

 You can use options:

- - `models.PROTECT` -- forbid the deletion of the referenced object.
-To delete it you will have to delete all objects that reference it manually.
+ - `models.PROTECT` forbids deletion of the referenced object.
+To delete it you will have to delete all objects that referencing it.
 SQL equivalent: `RESTRICT`.
- - `models.SET_NULL` -- set the reference to NULL (requires the field to be nullable).
+ - `models.SET_NULL` sets the reference to NULL (requires the field to be nullable).
 For instance, when you delete a User, you might want to keep the comments he posted on blog posts, but say it was posted by an anonymous (or deleted) user.
-SQL equivalent: SET NULL.
+SQL equivalent: `SET NULL`.
- - `models.CASCADE` -- when the referenced object is deleted, also delete the objects that have references to it (when you remove a blog post for instance, you might want to delete comments as well).
-SQL equivalent: CASCADE.
+ - `models.CASCADE` deletes the object on delete of referenced object. (when you remove a blog post for instance, you might want to delete comments as well).
+SQL equivalent: `CASCADE`.

 ## kmigrator table options